What is an EnerGuide Home Evaluation?

 One of our NRCan licensed Energy Advisors (EA’s) will visit your home to collect the necessary data and measurements to provide you with a comprehensive report containing an EnerGuide Label, a Homeowner Information Sheet and Renovation Upgrade Report for your home.

-The Greener Homes program requires a pre and post renovation inspection to ensure you are an informed consumer and to verify the retrofits were completed.
-A second evaluation will be conducted to record and changes as to remodel your home.
+The Greener Homes program requires a pre and post-renovation inspection to ensure you are an informed consumer and to verify the retrofits were completed.
+A second evaluation will be conducted to record any changes and to update your EnerGuide profile for the home.

 A new EnerGuide Label & Homeowner Information Sheet will be provided after the second evaluation.